SHORT INCA TRAIL TO MACHU PICCHU

 - Where to pay the remaining amount?

 We assume most people try to get to Cusco 2-3 days before the trek to give enough time for acclimatization.
 Once you have settled in and rested you should come to the Cusco office to see and confirm the information we have pertinent to your walk, personal needs and sign the conditions (even if you have already paid in full.)
-There are occasions in Local festivities or discomfort may require last minute changes to departure times or some additional information and that is why we have a brief briefing at 19:00 in the evening before your trip when you finish your guides and other people from the Group, to receive any rental equipment.
+There are occasions in Local festivities or discomfort may require last minute changes to departure times or some additional information and that is why we have a brief briefing before your trip.

 - Where can I store my luggage while I’m on the Inca Trail?